Isolated Suborders and their Application to Counting Closure Operators: Isolated Suborders and Closure Systems

 \begin{rem} It is necessary for the correctness of Lemma~\ref{lem:bottleneckISOPreclosys} to require that $\top_{S'}$ has a bottleneck.
 This can be seen in Figure~\ref{fig:ISOWithoutBottleneck}.
 At the left, a preclosure system, indicated by encircled elements, on an isolated suborder without bottleneck of its top element, indicated by an ellipse, is shown.
 In the middle of the figure, we see a closure system on the associated quotient order, indicated by circles.
 However, executing the construction from Lemma~\ref{lem:bottleneckISOPreclosys} leads to the set of encircled elements in the right picture which does not contain a least element majorizing the middle element (the only unencircled element), and hence is no closure system.
 This shows one effect of a bottleneck: it releases the top element of an isolated suborder from the responsibility of being the least element being majorized by two elements above it.
 Moreover, it it necessary to require that $\top_{S'}$ has even a least bottleneck: consider the ordered set $S=([0,1],\ord)$ (where $\ord$ denotes the usual order on the reals) and the isolated suborder $S'=(\{0\},\ord)$.
 We choose the empty set as preclosure $C_{S'}$ of $S'$ and $\ensemble{[0,1]}$ as closure system $C'$.
 Then the construction from above yields for $C$ the set $]0,1]$ which is no closure system since it contains no least element majorizing $0$. \end{rem}

 The next lemma is a variant of the previous lemma for summit isolated suborders:

 \begin{lem} Let $(S,\ord)$ be an ordered set, and let $S'$ be a summit isolated suborder of $(S,\ord)$.
 Assume that $C_{S'}$ is a closure system of $S'$, and let $C'$ be a closure system of $S/\equirel_{S'}$.
-Then $C\defeq\bigcup(C'\bez\{S'\})\cup C_{S'}$ is a closure system of $(S,\ord)$. \end{lem}
+Then $C\defeqs\bigcup(C'\bez\{S'\})\cup C_{S'}$ is a closure system of $(S,\ord)$. \end{lem}

 \begin{proof} As in the proof of Lemma~\ref{lem:bottleneckISOPreclosys}, we pick an arbitrary $s\in S$ and show the existence of a least element of $C$ majorizing $s$.
-We distinguish the following cases: \begin{itemize} \item [1.] $s\notin S'$: analogously to Lemma~\ref{lem:bottleneckISOPreclosys} we have $[s]_{\equirel_{S'}}=\{s\}$, and by assumption there is a least $c'\in C'$ with $\{s\}\ord_{\equirel_{S'}}c'$.
-Now we have the following possibilities: \begin{itemize} \item [a)] $c'\neq S'$: this case can be handled exactly like the same case in the proof of Lemma~\ref{lem:bottleneckISOPreclosys}. \item [b)] $c'=S'$: here we have the following cases: \begin{itemize} \item [i)] $C_{S'}\neq\emptyset$: also this case can be handled along the lines of Lemma~\ref{lem:bottleneckISOPreclosys} (note that $C_{S'}$ as closure system is also a preclosure system). \item [ii)] $C_{S'}=\emptyset$: in this case we can not resort to the proof of Lemma~\ref{lem:bottleneckISOPreclosys} because the argument there uses properties of a smallest bottleneck.
-However, $C_{S'}$ can not be empty because it has to contain the greatest element of $S'$. \end{itemize} \end{itemize} \item [2.] $s\in S'$: by properties of a closure system, $C_{S'}$ contains a least element $c'$ majorizing $s$.
-However, By construction of $C$ and because $S'$ is a summit isolated suborder, all elements of $C\bez C_{S'}$ majorizing $s$ are contained in $C_{S'}$ \end{itemize} In all cases, we deduced the existence of a least element of $C$ majorizing $s$. \end{proof}
+We distinguish the following cases: \begin{enumerate}[1.] \item $s\notin S'$: analogously to Lemma~\ref{lem:bottleneckISOPreclosys}, we have $[s]_{\equirel_{S'}}=\{s\}$, and by assumption there is a least $c'\in C'$ with $\{s\}\ord_{\equirel_{S'}}c'$.
+Now we have the following possibilities: \begin{enumerate}[a)] \item $c'\neq S'$: this case can be handled exactly like the same case in the proof of Lemma~\ref{lem:bottleneckISOPreclosys}. \item $c'=S'$: here we have the following cases: \begin{enumerate}[i)] \item $C_{S'}\neq\emptyset$: this case can also be handled along the lines of Lemma~\ref{lem:bottleneckISOPreclosys} (note that $C_{S'}$ as closure system is also a preclosure system). \item $C_{S'}=\emptyset$: in this case we can not resort to the proof of Lemma~\ref{lem:bottleneckISOPreclosys} because the argument there uses properties of a smallest bottleneck.
+However, $C_{S'}$ can not be empty because it has to contain the greatest element of $S'$. \end{enumerate} \end{enumerate} \item $s\in S'$: by properties of a closure system, $C_{S'}$ contains a least element $c'$ majorizing $s$.
+However, By construction of $C$ and because $S'$ is a summit isolated suborder, all elements of $C\bez C_{S'}$ majorizing $s$ are contained in $C_{S'}$ \end{enumerate} In all cases, we deduced the existence of a least element of $C$ majorizing $s$. \end{proof}

 Finally, we consider the case that an isolated suborder with bottleneck does not appear in a closure system of the quotient: